mwc360/mwc360.github.io/_posts/2024-08-22-Databricks-to-Fabric-Spark-Cluster-Deep-Dive.md

 In contrast, Fabric Spark Pools act as virtual cluster configurations that are defined at the workspace or capacity level.
 Since these are virtual clusters, unless using high-concurrency mode, each Notebook or SDJ that runs targeting a specific Spark Pool will create its own instance of that cluster configuration.
 This means that you can run many notebooks or job definitions referencing the same Spark Pool without hitting concurrency constraints, aside from what your chosen Fabric SKU specifies.

 Within the Spark Pool category, there are two types of Spark Pools in Fabric today, _Custom Pools_ (which can be created at the Workspace or Capacity level) and _Starter Pools_.
 1. **[Starter Pools](https://learn.microsoft.com/en-us/fabric/data-engineering/configure-starter-pools)**: allow for consuming nodes from a pool of Microsoft managed VMs that have the Fabric Runtime and Spark already running.
 This allows for a cluster startup time of about 5 to 10 seconds.
 This dramatically boosts developer productivity.
-Two key limitations exist with Starter Pools today:
+A few key limitations exist with Starter Pools today:
   - They are not available in workspaces that have a managed vNet enabled.
   - Autoscale and Dynamic Allocation cannot be disabled.
   - Starter Pools only use the Medium node size.
   - Additional Starter Pools cannot be created, there is one Starter Pool created by default for every Fabric Workspace.
 1. **[Custom Pools](https://learn.microsoft.com/en-us/fabric/data-engineering/create-custom-spark-pools)**: cluster nodes are provisioned on-demand, and therefore the startup time is between 2-4 minutes on average.

-The following can be configured:
+The following settings exist for Spark Pools (some of which cannot be changed for Starter Pools):
 1. **Spark pool name**
 1. **Node family**: right now the only option is memory optimized, in the future I expect that there will be other options such as compute optimized.
 1. **Node size**: T-shirt size of node from Small, Medium, Large, XL, and XXL.